mikaeilorfanian/django_DRF_redis_tokens/README.md

         }
     }
 ```
-*Note:* in the above definition, we're setting "tokens" as the name for the Redis db that will contains tokens.
+*Note:* in the above definition, we're setting "tokens" as the name for the Redis db that will contain tokens.
 ```python
 DRF_REDIS_MULTI_TOKENS = {
     'REDIS_DB_NAME': 'custom_redis_db_name_for_tokens',
 }
 ```
-Using the above config, you can specify which Redis db should be used to store your tokens.
+Using the above config you can specify which Redis db should be used to store your tokens.
 ## Set Up Token Authentication
 There's a bit of logic involved in token authentication, but `Django REST framework(DRF)` comes with a "pluggable" authentication mechanism that supports token authentication.
-It also allows `drf-redis-tokens` to change where we it tokens.
-To do that, add the following to your django settings module:
+It also allows `drf-redis-tokens` to change where we it stores tokens.
+We want our tokens to be stored in Redis, so we have to change the default authentication class:
 ```python
 REST_FRAMEWORK = {
         'DEFAULT_AUTHENTICATION_CLASSES': (